History of Birmingham City Schools

 The changes include: the merger of Ensley High School with Jackson-Olin High School to form the new P. D. Jackson-Olin High School; the building of Ossie Ware Mitchell Middle School, renovations and additions to Glen Iris Elementary School; renovations to Woodlawn High School; and new buildings for Robinson Elementary and Wenonah High School.

 A new Hudson K-8 School opened in August 2009.
 A new Washington K-8 School opened in early 2010, along with Green Acres Middle School, which received major renovations and additions.
-Other capital improvement projects that are under way include new facilities for Huffman High School, Whatley K-8/Gibson Elementary School and Tuggle/Hill and Brown elementary schools.
-A new K-8 school is under construction in the Oxmoor Valley as well.
+Our most recent capital improvements projects include two new state of the art high schools, Parker High (2011) and Huffman High (2012), the Whatley K-8/Gibson Elementary School merger into the new Hayes K-8 building in 2012, the merger and completion of Tuggle Elementary (Hill/Tuggle) in 2013, and the new Oxmoor Valley Elementary School completed in 2013.